pieter/gitx/Site/UserManual/text/01 - Introduction.markdown

 User Manual
 -----------

 This is the GitX user's manual.
-In this document, you will be able to read about everything you need to know on how to use GitX.
+We try to document the most-commonly used features here and explain concepts that might be confusing if you've never used a git-gui.

 ### Disclaimer